Solidarity Struggle Victory

 September 2 - December 13, 2016

-say it in any language you want brings together artists working vibrantly on paper and other materials, reinterpreting motifs and techniques to build a distinct vocabulary, creating a visual lexicon all their own.
+say it in any language you want brings together three distinct artists working vibrantly on paper and other materials, reinterpreting motifs and techniques to build a distinct vocabulary, creating a visual lexicon all their own.
 These artists weave together intersecting artistic practices; merging languages, diasporas and universes to express new pictorial imaginations.

 Rally: Queer Art and Activism Now